matloff/TidyverseSkeptic/README.md

 submitting research manuscripts or grant proposals will find that Tidy reviewers give them low scores.
 In short, R will have to bend to RStudio's wishes.

+An open-source project involves a people spending a large amount of time developing the project for free, no pay.
+Thus, for a commercial entity to then swoop down and exploit all that free labor for its own profit is fraught with peril.
+To then take over the product as its own is unconscionable.

+The first major firm to become involved in R was Revolution Analytics (now part of Microsoft).
+There was much concern in the R community over Revo's potential negative impact on R, but instead, they were model corporate citizens.

 As noted, I know and admire the people at RStudio, *but a commercial entity should not have such undue, unilateral influence on an